brianhempel/base_x/README.md

 Note that although the number schemes from various standards are represented here, BaseX is a number converter only: it does not do padding or other standard-specific details.
 BaseX is not, for example, a Z85 compliant encoder/decoder.
 You could, however, easily build one with BaseX.

-In Ruby, you can uses `BaseX.bases` and `BaseX.print_bases` to get information similar to the above table.
+In Ruby, you can use `BaseX.bases` and `BaseX.print_bases` to get information similar to the above table.

 ```
 > BaseX.print_bases